SSpeights/PowerShellGuide/powershell-framework.md

 ## Aliases

-The Verb-Noun pattern is good to get started and helps with intuitive discovery of cmdlets - so you can find and use fast.
+The Verb-Noun pattern is good to get started and helps with intuitive discovery of cmdlets - so you can find and use them fast.
 Once you get to know the cmdlets, you can use the alias to script cmdlets more quickly.
 For example, `get-command` cmdlet alias is `gcm`.
 You can get the complete list of PS-aliases by type `get-alias` or its alias, `gal`, in the PS-console.

 Command alias is also included in the help of individual commands.
 By typing `help get-command`, you can see the alias "gcm" in the get-command help page.

 ## Autocomplete

 One of the nice things about powershell is that you can leverage the TAB autocomplete for ALL ASPECTS of PowerShell from the command line as well as from a good IDE.

 Not only can you autocomplete cmdlets, but also cmdlet parameters, enumerated values of these parameters and so on by using the TAB key.
 PowerShell just knows how to autocomplete - it's a little bit like people, who know you so well that they can finish your thought most of the time.

 ## Positional Parameters